-- a meeting with a representative from the governors; - meetings with groups of children.
+- a meeting with a representative from the governors; and - a meeting with a group of children from year 6.

 Reporting terms used by the Education and Training Inspectorate

 Quantitative terms

 In this report, proportions may be described as percentages, common fractions and in more general quantitative terms.
 Where more general terms are used, they should be interpreted as follows: